Redmar-van-den-Berg/HiFi-assembly/README.md

 `sample/blast/sample_blast.xml`.
 Additionally, the section that matches the sequence in the `genes` FASTA file will be placed in a FASTA file with the corresponding gene name.
-For example, if contig `utg000010l` contains the `CYP2D6` gene, the section of `utg000010l` that matches `CYP2D6` will be placed in `sample/blast/CYP2D6.fasta`.
-The fasta header will include information about the region of the contig that matches, e.g. `utg000010l:9807-6104`.
+For example, if contig `utg000010l` contains the `CYP2D6` gene, the sequence content of `utg000010l` that matches `CYP2D6` will be placed in `sample/blast/CYP2D6.fasta`.
+The fasta header will include information about the region of the contig that matches, i.e.
+`utg000010l:9807-6104 (CYP2D6)`.